 The hair growth cycle has four stages.
 The first one, anagen, is when the hair grows from the hair follicle.
 The pace is about half an inch every 28 days.
 How long this phase last is individual.
-It can be disrupted due to stress, hormone imbalance, diseases or other outer factors.
+It can be disrupted due to stress, hormonal imbalance, diseases or other factors.

 Stage two, catagen, is when the hair follicles detach from blood vessels in the scalp so that blood supply is cut off.
 The hair stops growing.